apache/amoro-site/arctic-docs/content/concepts/catalogs.md

 - If you want to collaborate with HMS, it is recommended to choose Hive as the `Metastore`, and choose Mixed-Hive or Iceberg as the `Format` according to your needs.
-- If you want to use the Mixed-Iceberg Format provided by Arctic, it is recommended to choose Arctic as the `Metastore`.
+- If you want to use the Mixed-Iceberg Format provided by Amoro, it is recommended to choose Amoro as the `Metastore`.

-Currently, only one table format can be selected when creating an Arctic catalog.
+Currently, only one table format can be selected when creating an Amoro catalog.
 This is mainly because the engine will parse the catalog into a specific data source when using it, and a one-to-one format is intuitive.
 On the other hand, this limitation can be bypassed when using HMS directly, such as the SessionCatalog implementation provided by the Iceberg community.
-In the future, Arctic will consider providing users with more flexible management methods.
+In the future, Amoro will consider providing users with more flexible management methods.

 ## Future work